Assets test

 What is the assets test?

-When the market value of your assets exceeds the assets value limit, your pension is reduced by 75 cents per fortnight for every whole amount of $250 worth of assets above the limit.
-The pension continues to reduce at the rate of 75 cents for every $250 worth of assets over the limit until the value of your assets reaches or exceeds the assets cut-off limits.
+Where the total market value of your assets are higher than the relevant assets value limit, your fortnightly pension is reduced by 75 cents for every $250 worth of assets above the assets value limit.
+The pension continues to reduce at this rate until the value of your assets reaches or exceeds the relevant assets cut-off limits.
 No pension is payable if you have assets above the cut-off limits.

+There is a similar limit for the income test, known as the income free area.
 For information about the income free areas and the income test, please see Income Test.

 Back to top